 By way of review, that means you start with your personal responsibility.
 Then you go to your extended family.
 If no one is there, you appeal to the church.
 And, as a last resort, you go to the government.
 Whereas one circle can support the other, it cannot and should not replace it, for each must bear his own load (Galatians 6:5).
-When you do it God's way, you do it right!
+When you do it God's way, you experience God's blessings.